sliaquat/group_events_api/README.md

 # README

-Group Events is an app that lets you manage Group Events that run for whole days using an API.
+Group Events is a Rails app that lets you manage Group Events that run for whole days using an API.

 #### Local setup
  - Unzip the file and run `bundle install` inside the unzipped location.